 Types of DNA: Structure, Properties, Types and Functions

-DNA, or deoxyribonucleic acid, forms the material found in practically all living organisms, except for viruses.
-DNA is the genetic material that carries crucial information required for the growth, development, functioning, and reproductive processes of the current forms of life.
-The working unit of DNA guides the cellular processes and conveys hereditary information across generations.
+DNA, or deoxyribonucleic acid, is the genetic material found in practically all living organisms except viruses.
+It carries crucial information required for the growth, development, functioning, and reproductive processes of current forms of life.
+The working unit of DNA guides cellular processes and conveys hereditary information across generations.

 DNA can be broadly categorised into two main types: nuclear DNA and mitochondrial DNA.
 Nuclear DNA is located within a cell's nucleus, in the form of chromosomes, and contains the bulk of the genetic material of any organism.
 On the other hand, mitochondrial DNA (mtDNA) is located in the energy-producing structures in a cell, called mitochondria.
 Unlike nuclear DNA, mtDNA is maternally inherited and used for studies on the maternal lineage and energy metabolism.